-In this short whitepaper: FX hedging for private debt funds, originally published in Private Equity International's book Private Debt Investor - The Global Guide to Private Debt, James Stretton discusses the source of FX exposure for debt funds, the methods of mitigating such exposure, and some of the challenges and choices around that process of mitigation.
+This short whitepaper, originally published in Private Equity International's 'Private Debt Investor - The Global Guide to Private Debt', discusses the source of FX exposure for debt funds, the methods of mitigating such exposure, and some of the challenges with the process.

 Many debt funds make loans in currencies other than the one in which they report.
 As a result, they encounter FX risk, in that a depreciation of the currency in which the asset is held versus the reporting currency will lead to a diminution in the asset’s value (and related coupons) as measured in the reporting currency.